kubernetes-retired/kubefed/docs/userguide.md

 cleanup.

 Pre-deletion cleanup of a federated resource includes removal of resources managed by the federated resource from member clusters.
-To ensure retention of managed resources, add `kubefed.io/orphan: true` as an annotation to the federated resource prior to deletion:

-Pre-deletion cleanup includes removal of resources managed by the federated resource from member clusters.

 To prevent removal of these managed resources, add `kubefed.io/orphan: